 - We develop computational models to decipher the cellular biophysics integrating in-silico and in-vitro human induced stem cell personalized and drug screening platforms.

 Main Research Topics and Expertise

 - Bioimaging: Tomographic 3D imaging and analysis

-- Computational Modeling: Simulations of cardiac and epithelial cells as well as neuronal-astrocytic networks
+- Computational Modelling: Simulations of cardiac and epithelial cells as well as neuronal-astrocytic networks